NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/fg.md

 <br>
 <img src="PM/CAD/Plugin/figure7.png" style="float: center;" width=700 > <br>
 <br>
-Now we gonna use the extrude command to cut the shape of the gear from the cyclider.
-Activate the cyclider
+Now we gonna use the extrude command to cut the shape of the gear from the cylinder.
+Activate the cylinder
 <br>
 <img src="PM/CAD/Plugin/figure8.png" style="float: center;" width=700 > <br>
 <br>
 Press E for extrude.
-Set the  distance to -10mm and select the spear gear as a profile and other parameters as shown below.Note :profile options; click the face of the gear to select it
+Set the  distance to -10mm and select the spear gear as a profile and other parameters as shown below.
+Note: profile options; click the face of the gear to select it
 <br>
 <img src="PM/CAD/Plugin/figure9.png" style="float: center;" width=700 > <br>
 <br>
 Now select the SpearGear(80teeth)  component  and Right click the spearGear(80teeth).
-Select  Remove option and Click Ok
+Select  the Remove option and Click OK
 <br>
 <img src="PM/CAD/Plugin/figure10.png" style="float: center;" width=700 > <br>
-Double click the componenent 2 and rename it to the Ring gear
+Double click the component 2 and rename it to the Ring gear
 <br>
 <img src="PM/CAD/Plugin/figure11.png" style="float: center;" width=700 > <br>
-Now lets modal the planents.Create another supergear by Clicking the CREATE and select the spear gear option.
+Now let's modal the planets.
+Create another supergear by Clicking the CREATE and selecting the spear gear option.
 <br>
 <img src="PM/CAD/Plugin/figure4.png" style="float: center;" width=700 > <br>
 Set up the parameters as shown below.
-The rest of the parameters will remain the same except for the number of teeth will be 32 and other two parameters as shown below and click OK
+The rest of the parameters will remain the same except for the number of teeth will be 32 and the other two parameters as shown below and click OK
 <br>
 <img src="PM/CAD/Plugin/figure12.png" style="float: center;" width=700 > <br>
-Press M on the keyboard to move the component  and Select Components on move object option in the Move/Copy menu and zoom in the origin to select the origin to be center as select option.
-Check the create Copy option first and set the y axis to 48mm  The aim is to make a copy of the gear.
+Press M on the keyboard to move the component  and Select Components on the move object option in the Move/Copy menu and zoom in the origin to select the origin to be center as the select option.
+Check the create Copy option first and set the y-axis to 48mm  The aim is to make a copy of the gear.
 <br>
 <img src="PM/CAD/Plugin/figure13.png" style="float: center;" width=700 > <br>

-Press M again and  this time add rotation as motion type, select the axis to be center of the gear and set the angle to 120 degrees.Check the create Copy option first.
+Press M again and  this time add rotation as motion type, select the axis to be the center of the gear, and set the angle to 120 degrees.
+Check the create Copy option first.
 The aim is to make another copy of the gear
 <br>
 <img src="PM/CAD/Plugin/figure14.png" style="float: center;" width=700 > <br>

-Before clicking OK,  Check free mode and set the y axis to 48mm  and click OK
+Before clicking OK,  Check free mode set the y-axis to 48mm,  and click OK
 <br>
 <img src="PM/CAD/Plugin/figure15.png" style="float: center;" width=700 > <br>
-Press M again and  add rotation as motion type, select the axis to be center of the gear and set the angle to 240 degrees.
-Do not check the copy option because this is a last copy
+Press M again and  add rotation as motion type, select the axis to be the center of the gear, and set the angle to 240 degrees.
+Do not check the copy option because this is the last copy
 <br>
 <img src="PM/CAD/Plugin/figure16.png" style="float: center;" width=700 > <br>

-Before Clicking Ok, Check free mode and set the y axis to 48mm  and click OK.
+Before Clicking OK, Check free mode and set the y-axis to 48mm,  and click OK.
 <br>
 <img src="PM/CAD/Plugin/figure17.png" style="float: center;" width=700 > <br>
-The planet gear are now in place.Now lets modal the sun gear with 16 teeth.
+The planet gear is now in place.
+Now let's model the sun gear with 16 teeth.
-Create another supergear by Clicking the CREATE and select the spear gear option
+Create another super gear by Clicking the CREATE and selecting the spear gear option
 <br>
 <img src="PM/CAD/Plugin/figure4.png" style="float: center;" width=700 > <br>
 Set up the parameters as shown below.
 The rest of the parameters will remain the same except for the number of teeth  which will be 16 and click OK
 <br>
 <img src="PM/CAD/Plugin/figure18.png" style="float: center;" width=700 > <br>
-The sun gear is now in place.Lets now build an input shaft to the 16 teeth spear gear.
+The sun gear is now in place.Let's now build an input shaft to the 16 teeth spear gear.
-Set the 16 teeth  spear gear as an  active components and click the sketch
+Set the 16 teeth  spear gear as an  active component and click the sketch
 <br>
 <img src="PM/CAD/Plugin/figure19.png" style="float: center;" width=700 >

 Click the face of this gear and Select the capture position
 <img src="PM/CAD/Plugin/figure20.png" style="float: center;" width=700 > <br>
 Then press P to project.
 Then select the input shaft diameter as geometery on the current sketch.
-Click OK and click finish sketch
+Click OK and click Finish sketch
 <img src="PM/CAD/Plugin/figure21.png" style="float: center;" width=700 > <br>
-Press E for exclude and select that input shaft diameter as a profile, set distance to -40mm, select a join on operation options to join to the shaft
+Press E to exclude and select that input shaft diameter as a profile, set the distance to -40mm, select a join on operation options to join to the shaft
 <img src="PM/CAD/Plugin/figure22.png" style="float: center;" width=700 > <br>
-Let's rename the spear Gear (32teeth) as a planent gear and spear gear (16teeth) as the Sun gear just to be organised
+Let's rename the spear Gear (32teeth) as a planet gear and spear gear (16teeth) as the Sun gear just to be organised
 <img src="PM/CAD/Plugin/figure23.png" style="float: center;" width=700 > <br>
-Now take alook at the front/top or back /bottom view of the sketch ,the gears are not marching collectively.
+Now take a look at the front/top or back /bottom view of the sketch,the gears are not marching collectively.
 <img src="PM/CAD/Plugin/figure24.png" style="float: center;" width=700 > <br>
 Now press M and select rotate then pick the components you want to move and the axis which is the center of the gear then manually rotate the position of the gear until they match correctly.
 Do the same for the rest of the gears until they are fully matched.
 <img src="PM/CAD/Plugin/figure25.png" style="float: center;" width=700 > <br>
-Once everything is matching correct , capture the position
+Once everything matches correct , capture the position
 <img src="PM/CAD/Plugin/figure26.png" style="float: center;" width=700 > <br>

 Now the last part is the carrier which is the one which is going to connect each of the planet  gears to the input shaft.